Whither Audio Research

 The average cost of member systems here in this forum is about €200,000.00+.

-Per your profile, you joined WBF eight days ago and have posted 54 times.
+Per your profile, you joined WBF eight days ago and have posted 54 times to date.
 Is that information correct?
 What is your source of information to substantiate this claim and how did you determine this average?
-My current system cost is $900 excluding my laptop and my $10 / month music streaming cost.
+My current system cost is $900 excluding my tablet and $10 / month music streaming subscription.

 Sorry if I offended you or others like you but I always state at the end of my comments: "Just my opinion(s)".